-The arrangement often led to room after dinner creating traffic jams in the foyer.
+The arrangement often led to television-viewing that's not in the bottlenecks.
+At parties, guests midst of other entertainment would circulate back to the family room after dinner creating traffic jams in the fover.

 Moreover, a promising view of the pretty backyard was hampered The new plan had to serve a va- by undersized windows - which riety of concurrent scenarios.
 There made the back of the house too